RocketGod-git/meshtastic-web-chat-interface/README.md

 ## Running the Application

-1. Start the Flask server by running the app.py script:
+1. Start the Flask server by running the run file:

-`python app.py`
+`run.bat` for Windows
+`run.sh` for Linux

+A virtual environment will be made and pip will automatically install dependencies.
 The server will start running on `http://127.0.0.1:5678`.

 2. Open your web browser and visit `http://127.0.0.1:5678` to access the Meshtastic Chat Interface.